top of page

 *This is not a financial recommendation.
 It is for illustrative purposes.

-The All Weather Portfolio becomes especially appealing during market turmoil, particularly for investors who have a low-risk tolerance or are primarily concerned with capital preservation.
+The All-Weather Portfolio becomes especially appealing during market turmoil, particularly for investors with a low-risk tolerance or who are primarily concerned with capital preservation.

-Looking at the graph and indicators below, we can see that the All Weather Portfolio had lesser volatility, a higher risk-adjusted return (Sharpe ratio), and significantly smaller drawdowns.
-This shows that the All Weather Portfolio is doing precisely what it is intended to do: weather through all economic conditions.
+The graph and indicators below show that the All-Weather Portfolio had lesser volatility, a higher risk-adjusted return (Sharpe ratio), and significantly smaller drawdowns.
+This shows that the All-Weather Portfolio is doing precisely what it is intended to do: weather through all economic conditions.

 Source: PortfolioVisualizer.com

-Of course, the All Weather Portfolio has its limitation.
-Looking back at the graph above, you can see that the portfolio underperforms during bull markets.
+Of course, the All-Weather Portfolio has its limitations.
+Looking at the graph above, you can see that the portfolio underperforms during bull markets.
 As a defensive portfolio with only a 30% stock allocation, it has less than stellar returns during economic growth.

-The All Weather Portfolio also has a high allocation to bonds.
-This means that investors who invest in low-interest rate bonds will be impacted by the rise in the cost of living from inflation.
-The value of the income deteriorates from inflation.
+The All-Weather Portfolio also has a high allocation to bonds.
+This means that investors who invest in low-interest rate bonds will be impacted by inflation's rise in the cost of living.
+Inflation deteriorates income value.

 To answer this question, here are some pointers for you to consider:

-• Always consider your risk appetite, the timeline for investing and your financial goals.
+• Always consider your risk appetite, investing timeline, and financial goals.
 If you are young and are a risk taker, then having a portfolio of bonds may not be desirable.

-• Although the All Weather portfolio can ride out market turmoil, you need to be contented that it lags in performance when compared to other investing approaches.
-This means that the rate of return may not even beat the rate of inflation.
+• Although the All-Weather portfolio can ride out market turmoil, you need to be contented that it lags in performance compared to other investing approaches.
+This means that the rate of return may not even beat the inflation rate.

 No. Based on my risk profile, life stage and financial objective, I would want to be more aggressive.
 Hence, my portfolio is an all-equity portfolio.